computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 [mothersbrooklyn.com](https://mothersbrooklyn.com)

-According to Kelsey Hunter, the ideal Mother's coding session starts with a burger and fries, then a lemonade, and ends with a draft beer.
+According to Kelsey Hunter, the ideal Mother's coding session starts with a burger and fries, is broken up with a lemonade, and ends with a draft beer.
 Mother's also has a lot of outlets, ok wifi, and a backyard for phone calls.
+The
-The $12 lunch special lasts until 5PM.
+$12 lunch special lasts until 5PM.
 They have TVs with movies so you have something to look at while sitting alone absorbing the sound of other's social interactions.

 ### Skytown
 Bushwick [Map](https://goo.gl/maps/SwAZJAFYTwR2)